Return

 Return — when, why, and how

-There are a couple of reasons why you may want to add a return statement to exit out of the current function or procedure.
-This includes providing a value from a function, which is the most common use, but can also be used to exit early under certain conditions.
+There are a couple of reasons why you may want to add a return statement to end the current function or procedure.
+In a function, you must end with a return statement to provide the value to be returned to the caller.
+However, you can also use a return statement to exit out of a procedure before reaching the end of its code.

 In C/C++